garbageplanet/frontend/README.md

 - [ ] navigate between markers from bottom panel by listing markers in [current view](http://turbo87.github.io/leaflet-sidebar/examples/listing-markers.html)

 #### Map actions
-- [ ] try out `jquery-longclick` for creating markers to fix too frequent map clicks and other element `focus`behaviors
 - [ ] make the map add new markers instead of reloading everything in the current view when map moves.
 Either check if any new db element was added to a nearby location after the last load or check with `contains()` [see this link](http://leafletjs.com/reference.html#latlngbounds-contains).
 - [ ] build the search widget in sidebar for mobile and in the top panel on desktop.